-THE ROLE OF THE VITAL RECORDS CENTRAL OFFICE IN PATERNITY ACKNOWLEDGMENT
+THE ROLE OF VITAL STATISTICS IN PATERNITY ACKNOWLEDGMENT:

-The Vital Records Central Office is responsible for overall coordination and administration of the state's birth registration process.
+South Carolina's Vital Statistics Offices play an important role in the paternity acknowledgment process.
+These offices are responsible for the overall coordination and administration of the state's registration of birth.
 Specific roles related to the paternity acknowledgment process include:

-- Contributing to the development of standards and instructions for completing Paternity Acknowledgment Affidavits; - Maintaining the original Affidavits hospitals and Regional Vital Records Offices submit; - Auditing birth certificates and paternity documents to ensure that paternity for each child is properly recorded; - Providing data regarding paternity status and hospital performance; and - Adding the father's name to the birth certificate.

-THE ROLE OF DSS CHILD SUPPORT SERVICES DIVISION IN PATERNITY ACKNOWLEDGMENT support from a noncustodial parent.
+- Development of standards and instructions for completing the Voluntary Paternity Acknowledgment - Establishment of the system or means to complete Voluntary Paternity Acknowledgments in a hospital setting during birth registration - Distributing the rights and responsibilities that must be distributed to all unmarried parents prior to signing a Voluntary Paternity Acknowledgment - Offering the opportunity to complete a Voluntary Paternity Acknowledgment and assisting parents with completing the form outside of a hospital setting - Maintaining the submitted Voluntary Paternity Acknowledgments as prescribed by law - Maintaining and providing data where required regarding paternity status and hospital performance - Ensuring that the father's name is added to the birth certificate upon completion and acceptance of a Voluntary Paternity Acknowledgment support from a noncustodial parent.
 DSS, in collaboration with DHEC, was responsible for developing a simple process for unmarried parents to acknowledge paternity voluntarily without going to court.
 DSS established the South Carolina Parenting Opportunity Program (SCPOP) to help fulfill its role in the voluntary paternity acknowledgment process.
 One of SCPOP's main purposes is to assist birthing hospitals with educating unmarried parents.
 SCPOP trains birth registration staff and provides materials, including brochures, videos, and other educational materials to make unmarried parents aware of their option to acknowledge paternity voluntarily, their rights and responsibilities, and the importance of acknowledging paternity for their children.